bradleyess/awesome-object-storage-infra/README.md

 ## Databases
 _Databases, key-value stores, or specialized tooling that rely on object storage as their persistent data layer._

-* [SlateDB](https://slatedb.io/) - Rust based embedded database built on object storage.
-RocksDB alternative.
+* [SlateDB](https://slatedb.io/) - SlateDB is an embedded storage engine built as a log-structured merge-tree.
+Unlike traditional LSM-tree storage engines, SlateDB writes all data to object storage.